(281) "Are you not entertained?"

 I now saw Crowe, after his killing spree, lobbing his sword to hit a distant table and asking of the amphitheatre crowd, "Are you not entertained?
 Are you not entertained?
 Is this not why you are here?"
 He then spits into the dust and walks off as the crowd chant his name.
 And I had seen that finale before, too.

-At almost the precise moment when "Spaniard" (the soubriquet Crowe´s character acquired) was asking the crowd "Are you not entertained?" an e mail came in from London Real.
-It was headed
+At almost the precise moment when "Spaniard" (the soubriquet Crowe's character had acquired) was asking the crowd "Are you not entertained?" an e mail came in from London Real.
+It was headed "Are

-and was about the forthcoming week ́s content on the London Real series of interviews by Brian Rose. )https://en.wikipedia.org/wiki/Brian_Rose_(podcaster)
+you not entertained?" https://londonreal.tv/ and was about the forthcoming week ́s content on a series of interviews by Brian Rose. https://en.wikipedia.org/wiki/Brian_Rose_(podcaster)

-And this Entry here could be regarded, perhaps, as not 100% removed from this Entry!?
+And this Entry here could perhaps be regarded as not 100% removed from this Entry!?
 Living the Dream: A Coincidence Diary: (288) Writer Not A Fighter!
 Or Artist or Combatant!?
 Or Singer or S(e)argent!? (james-plasketts-coincidence-diary.blogspot.com )

 Btw, just over a year afterwards, in October 2016, the newsletter of the Valencian chess federation ran a piece about me and it featured precisely the same still as in Brian Rose ́s e mail from London Real with the same heading!